adithyaiyer1999/data-structures-recitations-nyu2024/Recitation02/RecitationNotes.md

 0 <= k <= nums.length
 ```
 ### Question 5
 Given an array of positive integers nums and a posi>ve integer target, return the minimal length of a subarray whose sum is greater than or equal to target.
-If there is no such subarra y, return 0 instead.
+If there is no such subarray, return 0 instead.

 Example 1:
 ```